blog-icon

 What exactly is 'spam' in meta tags?

-This is the type of spam found in meta tags and headers.
+This is the type of spam found in meta tags and headers on a web page within the html head code.
 Also known as 'spamdexing' or 'keyword stuffing'.
-It is an attempt to improve a site's Google ranking by overusing keywords or key phrases.
+It is an attempt to improve a site's Google ranking by overusing keywords or key phrases to manipulate search engine results in a way that search engines now treat as black hat seo.

-The idea was to convince Google that the page must surely be about the subject of those keywords.
-Making the page appear more useful to the user than it actually potentially was.
+The idea was to convince Google that the page must surely be about the subject of those keywords, regardless of the real content quality.
+Making the page appear more useful to the user than it actually potentially was, and harming user experience, trust and brand value in the process.

 Why spamdexing no longer works

-Over the past 20 years Google's algorithms have massively improved.
+Over the past 20 years Google's algorithms have massively improved and now rely on sophisticated indexing, data analysis and machine-learning based algorithms.
 They now know all the tricks in the keyword stuffer's book!
-And most of the other methods used to fool search engines.
+And most of the other methods used to fool search engines, such as cloaking, doorway pages, hidden text and artificial link building schemes.

-For that reason, these tactics no longer work, and are more likely to be harming your site.
-As the name 'spamdexing' indicates, Google view any type of keyword stuffing as spam.
-This means your site will likely be hit with a manual penalty, be deindexed or may just never appear in the rankings.
+For that reason, these tactics no longer work, and are more likely to be harming your site and its authority.
+As the name 'spamdexing' indicates, Google view any type of keyword stuffing as spam within meta fields or on-page content.
+This means your site will likely be hit with a manual penalty, be deindexed or may just never appear in the rankings or rich snippets for important queries.

 The key to SEO is paying attention to everything - not just keywords!

-20 years ago, keyword stuffing a page, or a meta tag may have worked but as we've just discussed this is no longer the case.
-There is no simple fix anymore, senior Google staff stress that you have to start with the most basic element: good content!
+20 years ago, keyword stuffing a page, or a meta tag may have worked but as we've just discussed this is no longer the case in modern seo.
+There is no simple fix anymore, senior Google staff stress that you have to start with the most basic element: high-quality content that answers specific search queries.

-Good, informative content will naturally include relevant keywords and phrases.
-The general recommended keyword density is 3% and under.
-Secondary keywords are also very important, we tend to recommend you use around 4 per piece of content.
+Informative content will naturally include relevant keywords and phrases without keyword stuffing.
+The general recommended keyword density is 3% and under, which Labrika’s tools can help you check quickly.
+Secondary keywords are also very important, we tend to recommend you use around 4 per piece of content, based on research of competitor pages that rank search in the top positions.

-Meta tags are a key part of any page’s content, and ensuring your meta tags help describe what your page is about, is very important!
+Meta tags are a key part of any page’s content, and ensuring your meta tags help describe what your page is about, is very important for SEO and human readers.
 Meta tags should appear as natural as possible, and concisely convey the content of the page.
-As long as you remember this, you are unlikely to have many issues.
+As long as you remember this, and regularly monitor and update your meta data, you are unlikely to have many issues.

 Keyword spam summed up

-These are the tactics used to keyword spam on a page:
+These are the tactics used to keyword spam on a page that search engines often treat as a strong negative signal:

-• Hiding keywords in text font size zero.
+• Hiding keywords in text font size zero, hidden text or placing text in a color that matches the background.

-• Placing an image in front of the spam words.
+• Placing an image in front of the spam words or using images to hide large lists of keywords that add no value for human users.

-• Adding the spam keywords at the end of otherwise good content.
+• Adding the spam keywords at the end of otherwise content, often separated from meaningful sentences and designed only to drive rankings.

-However, in this article we want to focus on spam meta tags.
+However, in this article we want to focus on spam meta tags and explain practical strategies to avoid such tactics in your optimization work.

 How to fix spam in meta tags

-Once you have established your meta tags are over optimized (e.g. keyword stuffed) there is only one real course of action - remove them and start again!
+Once you have established your meta tags are over optimized (e.g. keyword stuffed) there is only one real course of action - remove them and start again with a clean, user-focused approach that aligns with Google guidelines.

-You can use our handy keyword optimizer to ensure you're using the best keywords for your page in line with the guidelines.
+You can use our handy keyword optimizer to ensure you're using the best keywords for your page in line with the guidelines, and that every meta element supports the overall seo strategy rather than undermining it.

-By doing this, your meta tags should help, not hinder, your page.
+By doing this, your meta tags should help, not hinder, your page, and will support higher click-through rates from search results by clearly matching search intent.

 What meta tags are the most important for keyword usage?

-Not all meta tags carry the same SEO impact when it comes to telling Google what your site is about.
-Here is a breakdown of the different types of meta tags, and their importance:
+Not all meta tags carry the same SEO impact when it comes to telling Google what your site is about or which queries it should appear for.
+Here is a breakdown of the different types of meta tags, and their importance for search engine rankings and user engagement:

 <title> and description meta tags

-The <title> tag is the most important because it announces the name of your page's content.
+The <title> tag is the most important because it announces the name of your page's content and acts as a strong relevance signal in google search.

 This is what users will see when they first see your site on the search engine results page.
-It's important to have your primary keyword here.
+It's important to have your primary keyword here, near the start of the title, while still writing for human readers.

-The description often appears in search results, and gives the user some idea of the page's content:
+The description often appears in search results, and gives the user some idea of the page's content and the specific benefit you offer:

 <meta name="description" content="whatever you want in here">